Beyond monoculture: polydisperse moment methods for sub-stellar atmosphere cloud microphysics I. Examining properties of the exponential distribution: Moments with assumed exponential distribution

-In Figure \ref{fig:exp_mono}, we show visually the difference between the monodisperse and exponential distributions.
+In Fig. \ref{fig:exp_mono}, we show visually the difference between the monodisperse and exponential distributions.
 From this, it is clear that the monodisperse distribution through its assumption of a single representative grain size places all emphasis on the mean particle size, whereas the exponential distribution is more `realistic' in that there is a variance around the mean particle size.
+In addition, from Fig. \ref{fig:exp_mono} the particle mass distribution is generally spread across a large range of values compared to the particle size distribution.
 In the exponential distribution, this variance is constant and simply given by the square of the average value

 This single parameter property makes the exponential distribution useful for two moment methods where only the mean particle mass/size can be estimated from the moment solutions.
 The exponential distribution is characterised by a gradual increase up to the mean particle size, after which the particle number density drops quickly.
 This places greater emphasis on the small particle population than the monodisperse distribution, a factor that must be considered when modelling physical processes affecting the size distribution.
 However, this single parameter approach has significant limitations on the flexibility of the size distribution (Section \ref{sec:disc}).